Global Demographics and Population Projections

 By 2100, Africa could have about as many people as Asia, about 3.5 billion.
 Together, Africa and Asia in 2100 could have about 80% of the world’s population.
 Europe and the United States together will have about 10% of the world’s population.
 Globally, this will be a world with substantially more people over the age of 65 than under 20 – 2.4 billion vs. 1.7 billion.

 There will be significantly different population patterns by region and by country.
 Many countries in Africa will double and triple in population.
 Many countries outside of Africa will have a lower population.
 Some countries, 23 in all, including China, Japan, South Korea, Thailand, Spain and Bulgaria will see their populations cut in half by 2100.
-The United States, with little population change, will be and somewhat unusual with little population change.
+The United States, with little population change, will be somewhat unusual with little population change.

 The remaining populations outside of Africa will also be older.
 Countries with large population decreases mean old populations, with a high percent of over-65 and a low percent of children.
 Africa will have the “youngest” regional population, which is one reason that the region’s population can continue to grow even as birth rates fall below replacement.